No Products in the Cart

 The goal is to mix the ingredients together, but not to put them in a blender and turn them into mush.
 And under no circumstances, should high gain be used to cover sloppy playing.
 That is why it is always critical to use a clean tone for most of your practice and slowly crank up the gain only when you have a good handle on the riff you’re playing.
 If you can make a riff sound cool clean, then it will sound absolutely killer with gain.

 Equalization (EQ) settings are used to shape the tone of your guitar sound by controlling the volume of certain ranges of frequencies.
 Similar to the gain settings, different styles of metal are known for the specific variations in EQ settings, which we cover below in further detail for both classic and modern metal genres.

 Typically, classic metal tones are straight high-gain and scooped mids.
-For those unfamiliar with the term, scooped implies just what you imagine: ice cream… Ok, that’s a lie.
+For those unfamiliar with the term, scooped implies just what you imagine.
+No, not ice cream.
 What it really means is simply lowering the mids.
 If we think of an EQ display, with frequencies ranging from the lowest bass on the left to the highest treble on the right, scooping the mids means lowering the volume of the midrange frequencies.
 This creates a “U” shaped frequency output on the EQ display.
-There’s a big debate in the guitar industry about the effectiveness of decreasing the mids to create a good metal tone, although many famous bands did manage to pull it off, the tides have turned, and modern metal players have taken an opposite approach.
+These settings are also ideal for a thrash metal tone.

 Amp Settings for Classic Metal: